arctangent-nhsuk/the-way-we-work/the-way-we-work.md

 |**DUTY OF CARE**| Buddying | Line Management | Line Management | Line Management |
 |**FINANCE**|  |  | Payments to Contractors | Overall budget |

-### 2.3 Time Allocation

-When deciding what to work on next, there is one simple rule:

-> Prioritise those activities delivering the most benefit to others

-TODO: Possible alternative:

-> "Help others before you help yourself"

-This will usually mean a developer working on activities in their own column in favour of activities in preceeding columns.
+Developers should focus on activities in their own column rather than activities in preceeding columns.

+---

 ## 3. Responsibilities Explained

-TODO: Explain how Section 3 is structured

-Actions & Behaviours are the things we expect developers to do within their areas of responsibility.
+This section lists the key best practices within each of the areas of responsibilities above.

 We believe that if developers do these things, and if they try to always improve how they do them, then surely excellent outcomes will follow.

-Note that according to the responsibility matrix above, only some of the below actions and behaviours will be appropriate for each role.

-TODO: This section should be "WHAT and HOW OFTEN".
-Move details to Tools & Methods

-TODO: Alternative approach: Combine into "Actions & Behaviours, Tools & Methods" or "Behaviours & Methods" etc.

 ### 3.1 Code